I overcame emotional trauma as an abuse survivor to build a life that I love waking up to every single day.

-Can I just tell y’all??
+Can I just tell you??
 I was READY!

-It's as if a timer went off; bells were ringing and alarms started roaring in my head.
+It's as if a timer went off.
+Bells were ringing and alarms began roaring in my head.

 I was no longer passively moving through life.
-I began actively pursuing the life I CHOSE; waking up feeling anything is possible.
+I began actively pursuing the life I CHOSE.

 My perspective changed to looking at experiences in life as lessons, not mistakes.